Singh Is Kinng: Critical response

 Taran Adarsh of Bollywood Hungama gave the film 4 out of 5 stars, and stated "Singh Is Kinng lives up to the hype and hoopla.
 At the box-office, the film will fetch a hurricane-like start and will be record-shattering.
 Notwithstanding the new oppositions in the weeks to come, it will rule the hearts of the aam junta.
 Blockbuster Hit!"
 Times of India gave the film 3 out of 5 stars, and stated "The film has an entertaining first half.
 The second half does get cluttered, clumsy and loose with loads of wasted talent in the likes of Ranvir Shorey, Javed Jaffrey and a side-lined Om Puri."
-Shruti Basin of Planet Bollywood gave the film 3.5 stars out of 5, and stated "Singh is Kinng is a great watch.
-Enjoy the happy atmosphere while cheering on the new King of Bollywood, Akshay Kumar."
 Gaurav Malani of Economic Times stated, "This king doesn't quite rule your heart unconditionally."
 Rajeev Masand gave the film 2 out of 5 stars, and stated "Singh is Kinng celebrates the spirit of being a Sikh, and yet it completely disregards the most basic detail of Sikh identity – how can your Sikh characters sport turbans but not full beards?"
 Aseem Chhabra of Rediff.com gave the film 2.5 stars out of 5, and stated "Akshay is the Kinng".
 Lisa Tsering of Hollywood Reporter stated, "Singh Is Kinng is a rollicking late-night party you don't want to end - with a friendly, funny and generous host; gorgeous women; pumped-up bhangra music and an extravagant, booze-soaked scuffle or two."
-Indicine gave the film 3 out of 5 stars, and stated, "Singh is King is a typical Akshay Kumar mindless entertainer which has a great first half, beautifully picturised songs and a gorgeous Katrina Kaif.
-But what makes it more worthwhile is Akshay Kumar, who holds the movie together, well supported by Om Puri."
 Shubhra Gupta of The Indian Express stated, "Whatever else it notches up, 'Singh Is Kinng' will always and forever be known as the first Hindi film in Punjabi : everyone talks as if sarson da saag is coming out of their mouths."